rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 * [Exercise 7](doc/ex7.md) NDVI
 * [Exercise 8](doc/ex8.md) Roof Area of Industrial Buildings

+The exercises are organized such that you can use their order to structure your report.
+Exercise 1 allows you to locate the area of study.
+You get an idea of the spatial distibution of climate stations with respect of the area of study in terms of longitude, latitude and altitude.
+Then you start exploring the problem statement, in Exercise 2 you will generate four maps displaying the change of soil moisture index(SMI) of the topsoil layer for four sucessive months.
+In Exercise 3 you will start exploring possible explanations for the SMI differences found, you will start looking at the precipitation dynamics in the counties of interest.
+Afterwards, you will use Exercise 4 to reduce your study area, by analyzing Olpe and Hochsauerlankreis with strong differences of SMI during the time period analyzed.
+You will then calculate cumulative precipitation time series to find out if this SMI behavior can be explained better while looking at the total amount of rain.
+From this point, an intersting question arises, is then the total amount of precipitation related to the altitude of the weather stations?
+You will use Exercise 5 to explore this approach.
+After having collected all this data you will use Exercise 6 to start integrating your observations of SMI, precipitation and altitude.
+The next two exercises will narrow your study area even more.
+You will explore if the SMI behavior is also reflected in the NDVI.
+For this you will only focus on three municipalities of Olpe in Exercise 7.
+Finally, in exercise 7 a new industrial building is planned for the county of Olpe.
+They plan to build a roof that can gather rain to be reused for distinct purposes.
+You are asked to estimate the roof area of that building as it is an important variable to calculate the expected precipitation for a given period.

 ## Organisation
 ### Groups
 You can work in groups with 1 to 3 (max) students.
 Form groups in the Moodle course is [M-IE_2.02 Geoinformatics, WS2020/21](https://moodle.hochschule-rhein-waal.de/course/view.php?id=12408) if you have not done so yet.